 a.
 The Church of the Holy Sepulchre is where Christians believe Jesus was crucified, buried, and resurrected.
 The church is a station of the Via Dolorosa, a street believed to be the path upon which Jesus carried his cross to his crucifixion.

 b.
 The Temple Mount was the location of the First and Second Jewish Temples, and the remaining foundational wall (Western Wall) has been a site for Jewish prayer and pilgrimage for centuries.
-The Old Testament mentions Jerusalem over 650 times.
+The Bible mentions Jerusalem over 650 times.

 c.
 Islamic tradition holds Jerusalem to be the location of the "furthest mosque" (Al-Aqsa Mosque) where the Prophet Mohammed ascended to heaven in the seventh century to receive instructions from Allah on how many times to pray each day.

 After boycotting all previous Palestinian elections, Hamas, whom the US, Israel, and European Union classify as a terrorist organization, won a majority of seats in the Jan.
 25, 2006 Palestinian Legislative Council elections.

 On Nov.
 29, 1947, the UN General Assembly decided to end the British Mandate in Palestine and adopt the "partition plan” to create independent Arab and Jewish states.